wandyezj/wandyezj.github.io/docs/_drafts/codeday-labs.md

 # Code Day labs

-A guide for running a Code Day lab project and for students.
+A guide for mentoring a Code Day Labs project.

 Consider this guide a set of scripts to follow for setting expectations.

+## Outcomes

+Outcomes this guide is designed to achieve.

+- Everyone has fun.
+- Students learn what it's like to be part of a team building software.
+- Students learn technology that interests them.
+- Students learn to self manage and communicate their own progress.
+- Students learn to ask for help when they need it.
+- Mentors learn how to better lead a project.

+## Project

-## Project Selection
+### Project Selection

 I recommend giving students a small choice of well scoped projects.